Danny the Street: Development

-because Danny the Street was always popular.
+Because Danny the Street was always popular.
 Back in the day when he was created in the late 1980s, we didn't have terms like 'genderqueer' or 'non-binary', they just didn't exist.
 There were no names, and I think that it's really good now that characters like that can show up and be slotted into the world we live in.
 Suddenly, Danny's genderqueer, and it makes more sense.
 It has something to say to the society that we're living in now – where people in the margins have been able to get into the center of it more.
 I'm pleased with characters like that, which seemed really bizarre and were, in a lot of ways, seen as unacceptable back in the day, and we couldn't even describe what we were doing.
 Those characters have come into a flourishing progression because of that.

 Powers and abilities

 Danny the Street can teleport.
 He is a living pocket dimension that can incorporate more and more space as he gains more residents.
 He can create any conceivable thing (living or inanimate) as long as he has the strength.

-While Danny is acting as Danny the Ambulance, he still runs the ever-growing Danny the World.
+While Danny is acting as Danny the Ambulance, he still runs Danny the World.

+Danny is able to manipulate buildings, and has used this power to conduct match fixing during sports games.
+He has exploited countless local sports betting companies in the process.
+Danny regularly contributes his winnings towards charitable causes in Delta City and beyond, as well as using the funds to improve his streetfront.